 In the past year, the Monitoring Council has begun implementing the recommendations contained in its 2008 report to the Secretaries of Cal/EPA and the California Natural Resources Agency (CWQMC 2008).
-This effort focused on implementing four prototype theme-based web portals and has validated the efficacy of the Monitoring Council's overall approach to addressing the problems detailed in the Act (CWQMC 2009), as well as the need for an entity such as the Monitoring Council to play a central coordinating role.
-The past year's experience has therefore provided the basis for the Comprehensive Strategy described in this document.
+This effort focused on implementing four prototype theme-based web portals and has validated the efficacy of the Monitoring Council's overall approach to addressing the problems detailed in the legislation (CWQMC 2009), as well as the need for an entity such as the Monitoring Council to play a central coordinating role.
+The past year's experience has therefore provided the basis for the recommended Comprehensive Monitoring Program Strategy described in this document.

-In order for the Comprehensive Strategy to be successfully implemented, the Monitoring Council recommends that:
+In order for the recommended Comprehensive Monitoring Program Strategy to be successfully implemented, the Monitoring Council recommends that:

-- The Secretaries endorse the Monitoring Council's vision of theme-based workgroups that operate under the Monitoring Council's guidance and make data and assessment results available through a coordinated series of web portals - The Secretaries endorse a central coordinating and facilitating role for the Monitoring Council that should be continued over the long term - The Secretaries continue to support the Monitoring Council's activities and require their boards, departments, offices, and commissions to actively participate in relevant workgroups - The Secretaries support the acquisition of long-term funding needed for implementation of the Comprehensive Strategy - The Department of Public Health be required to sign the existing MOU between Cal/EPA and the Natural Resources Agency - The monitoring and assessment efforts of SWAMP (see Appendix 5) be integrated into the Monitoring Council's Comprehensive Strategy, with SWAMP accepting primary responsibility for: - o statewide assessment of the health of aquatic ecosystems in streams, including development of methods for bioassessment and biological objectives - o gathering monitoring data to assess fish tissue contamination in both freshwater and marine habitats - o development of appropriate QA/QC protocols - o continued implementation of the CEDEN network and associated data management functions - Providing assistance to local and regional citizen monitoring efforts through its Clean Water Team
+- The Agency Secretaries endorse the Monitoring Council's vision of theme-based workgroups that operate under the Monitoring Council's guidance and make data and assessment results available through a coordinated series of web portals - The Agency Secretaries endorse a central coordinating and facilitating role for the Monitoring Council that should be continued over the long term - The Agency Secretaries continue to support the Monitoring Council's activities and require their boards, departments, offices, and commissions to actively participate in relevant workgroups - The Agency Secretaries support the acquisition of long-term funding needed for implementation of the Comprehensive Monitoring Program Strategy - The Department of Public Health be invited to sign the existing MOU between Cal/EPA and the Natural Resources Agency - The monitoring and assessment efforts of SWAMP (see Appendix 5) be integrated into the Monitoring Council's recommended Comprehensive Monitoring Program Strategy, with SWAMP accepting primary responsibility for: - o statewide assessment of the health of aquatic ecosystems in streams and rivers, including development of methods for bioassessment and biological objectives - statewide assessment of fish tissue contamination in both freshwater and marine habitats and impacts and threats to fishing-related beneficial uses - development of appropriate QA/QC protocols and providing assistance to others, including the QA Help Desk - continued implementation of the CEDEN network and associated data management functions and providing assistance to others, including the Data Management Help Desk - Providing assistance to local and regional citizen monitoring efforts through its Clean Water Team and regular informational webinars of the California Water Quality Monitoring Collaboration Network - Monitoring of state funded water quality and ecosystem improvement projects should be coordinated and enhanced to ensure that the success of such projects is measured and that the generated data are available for use in larger-scale assessments.
+Changes should include - o A cohesive, question-driven monitoring program - A unified monitoring design that ensures comparability - Persons or groups responsible for coordinating, collating, assessing and reporting these monitoring efforts